-Now fix the intermediate rafter into place with a 120mm coach screw driven down into the wall plate...
+Now fix the intermediate rafter (it has battens attached to either side) into place with a 120mm coach screw driven down into the centre of the wall plate...

-...and another down into the runner.
+...and a 200mm coach screw down through the post into the runner.